oh9vd/weather-symbol-svg-microservice/README.md

     node bundle.js
     ```

-    Note: The listening port can be set by environment variable `PORT`.
-If not set the service listen to port `4000`.
+    **Note**: The listening port can be set using the environment variable PORT.
+If not set, the service will listen on port 4000.

     For example:
     ```bash
     PORT=8080 node bundle.js
     ```

-    In production environment you can set it for example in `systemd` server file, Docker container or in Kubernetes configuration.
+    In a production environment, you can set it, for example, in a `systemd` server file, a Docker container, or in a Kubernetes configuration.`

 ## API Endpoints